 Fit of the Continents- Wegner noticed that the elbow of South America fits perfectly into the curve of the West Coast of Africa.

 Identical Rocks- The rock types on either side of the Atlantic match up perfectly

-Climatic clues like glacial scratches and location of coal deposits also were noted.
+Climatic clues- Glacial scratches and location of coal deposits also supported his theory.

 Now we know it's the plates that move not the continents.
-Sections of the hard and brittle outer layer of the Earth called plates shift above the partially melted astenosphere below (in the mantle).
+The hard and brittle crust and outer mantle called lithospheric plates shift above the partially melted lower layer of mantle called the asthenosphere.

 Proof of Plate Tectonics came as recently as 1968 when evidence of magnetic reversals where discovered.

-Age of Ocean Plates- The age of the ocean crust is a mirror image pattern on either side of the mid-ocean ridges as well.
-The oldest crust is near the continents and the new stuff is right on the rift boundary.
+Age of Ocean Plates- The age of the ocean crust is also a mirror image pattern on either side of the mid-ocean ridges as well.
+The oldest crust is near the continents and the new rock is right on the rift boundary.

 Earthquakes and volcanoes lie along the plate boundaries.